LiangShi369/SimPaths/documentation/flowcharts/automation.md

 D:\CeMPA\SimPaths\.codex\skills\flowchart-update\scripts\Install-FlowchartReviewHook.ps1 -Uninstall
 ```

-The uninstall step removes only a hook created by this workflow.
-It refuses to remove an unrelated existing `post-commit` hook.
+The uninstall command removes the flowchart automation hook only if it recognizes that the hook was created by this installer.
+It will not delete an unrelated custom `post-commit` hook.

 ## 4. After a Commit